justSammy1604/PROJECT-WORK/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ```

-## Other Relevant Information

-### Diagrams

-The repository includes the following diagrams that illustrate the project's architecture and flow:

-*   **`diagram-export-4-12-2024-11_57_55-pm.png`**: A system flowchart providing a visual overview of the components and their interactions.
-*   **`project-flowchart.jpg`**: Another flowchart detailing project workflows.

 ### Future Plans (from original README)

 The initial project notes mentioned several areas for future development: